vizdata-f21/project-1-ctrl_alt_elite/proposal/proposal.md

 and the progress of this group.
 Additionally, these sorts of visualizations are crucial to understanding modern-day issues in marginalized groups.
-From this data, we hope to learn how people engage with data visualization in a social media setting.
+From this data, we hope to learn how people engage with history and data visualization in a social media setting.

 We also chose the dataset because it is comprehensive to work with.
-There are a variety of different types of variables - logical, double, and character - and the dataset is well-cleaned.
+There are a variety of different types of variables that can be used for analysis - logical, double, and character - and the dataset is well-cleaned.
+Since the data set is extensive, we know we will be able to answer a variety of non-overlapping questions that are pertinent to the world we live in today.

-## Questions

-The two questions you want to answer.

-## Analysis plan
+## Questions and Analysis Plan

-A plan for answering each of the questions including the variables involved, variables to be created (if any), external data to be merged in (if any).
+### Question One

+The first question we want to answer is “How does general interest of the \#DuBois challenge vary geographically?”
+In order to explore this inquiry, we will use the `latitude`, `longitude`, and `retweet_count`variables.
+To display the geographical distribution of the data, we will use an external map of the world, on which we will layer a scatterplot of the location of each tweet.
+We will use the latitude and longitude variables to accomplish this, along with the world map coordinates that come from the map\_data() function in tidyverse.
+Then, we will display the count of retweets for each tweet by mapping the `retweet_count` variable to color, size, or another scatterplot aesthetic, such that all of the information is very clearly displayed on the world map.

+### Question Two

+The second question we want to answer is “How do the number of likes and followers of a Twitter user vary based on user verification status?”
+We will use the variables ‘followers’, ‘verified’ and ‘like\_count’.
+We will map `followers` to the x axis, and `like_count` to the y axis, and then display each point using geom\_point.
+Then, we will use an aesthetic such as color or shape to map the verification status of the tweet author, such that viewers can easily distinguish the two groups.
+We will also employ geom\_smooth to point out noticeable trend lines, and how they differ between verified and unverified users.